 Its core business is to plan, design, build and maintain electricity transmission lines and associated substations.
 The voltage rating of the transmission lines include 132kV, 220kV, 400kV and 500kV (HVDC).

 The Company will construct over 4,000 km. of high voltage transmission infrastructure comprising of lines, switch gears and sub-stations across the country in the next 3-4 years.
 This will open up geographical areas without access to the national grid, enhance capacity for evacuating power from planned generating plants and build inter-connectors to facilitate regional power trade with neighboring countries.

-KETRACO’s mandate is to design, construct, operate and maintain new high voltage electricity transmission infrastructure that will form the backbone of the National Transmission Grid.
+KETRACO’s mandate is to plan, design, construct, own, operate and maintain high voltage electricity transmission grid and regional power interconnectors that will form the backbone of the National Transmission Grid.

 In carrying out this mandate, the Company is expected to develop a new and robust grid system in order to: